National Police Agency (South Korea): Vehicles

-Weapons
+Equipment

-Former service handgun for Korean National Police Agency were Smith & Wesson K-frame .38 cal revolvers including Model 10 and Model 19.
-In mid 2000s, Smith & Wesson Model 60 chambered in .38 Special caliber became new sidearm for police officers.
-Additionally, police officers also utilize less-lethal weapons such as police batons and 5kV Tasers.
+Aside from firearms, police officers also utilize less-lethal weapons such as police batons and 5kV Tasers.

 Reform and debate in police system

 Autonomous Police System

 The Autonomous Police System is one in which local governments are responsible for the installation, maintenance, and operation of police.
 In this system, The autonomous police mainly carry out life safety and crime prevention tasks, while the national police carry out the work on a national scale.
 This system is based on some legislation.
 Paragraph 1 of Article 117 of the South Korean constitution clarifies that the local governments are based on constitutional values, by stating local governments shall deal with administrative matters pertaining to the welfare of local residents, manage properties, and may enact provisions relating to local autonomy, within the limit of Acts and subordinate statutes.

 In June 2006, Jeju Island started the autonomous police, but this police does not have authority to investigate.
 In 2018, It was discussed that introduction of the autonomous police would become nationwide.
 The autonomous police system has already been in effect on Jeju Island since 2006, and starting this year, it will be piloted in five cities and provinces, including Seoul and Sejong, and will gradually expand nationwide and go into full operation in 2020.